 Considerations for remote work arrangements

 There are a few considerations for units, supervisors and employees when evaluating remote work options:

 - The university generally encourages units and supervisors to support remote work and telecommuting arrangements if the job in question is appropriate for a telecommuting arrangement.
-Not every job at the university will be able to be done remotely, but generally, the fewer individuals present in university facilities at any point in time helps social distancing efforts.
+Not every job at the university will be able to be done remotely.

 - Telecommuting is not ordinarily designed as an alternative for satisfying an employee’s dependent care responsibilities.
 However, during the COVID-19 pandemic or similar emergencies, approval of telecommuting agreements due to an employee’s childcare obligations is appropriate due to the unprecedented lack of childcare options and various remote learning models school districts employ for school age children.
 Units are encouraged to approve telecommuting in these situations as long as the work can be completed remotely.
 Prospective telecommuters are expected to discuss expectations of telecommuting with family members prior to entering into an agreement, and to establish dependent care arrangements to facilitate work completion.

 If you are unable to reach an agreement with your supervisor regarding your remote-work arrangement, please contact your unit HR representative or the Labor and Employee Relations area within Illinois Human Resources at IHR-LER@illinois.edu or 217-333-3105